valknw/AECreqtrack/README.md

 8. **Copy `App.tsx` and the `src/` directory** from the repository root into `demo/src/`, replacing the files created by Vite.

+   The imports in `App.tsx` assume it resides one level above the `src` directory.
+After copying the file into `demo/src`, update the paths by removing the leading `src/` from each import statement (for example, change `"./src/components/ui/button"` to `"./components/ui/button"`).

 9. **Start the development server**:
    ```bash
    npm run dev